 Dibner Discussions is a monthly series for NYU students to talk about current events and social issues in STEM through an interdisciplinary lens.
 All participants must agree to our Guidelines for Respectful Discussion prior to participating.
+If you require support after the discussion, please see this resource guide for information on resources available to NYU students.
 Scroll down to view themes, recordings, and resources from previous years.
+(Note: registration opens 4 weeks prior to the event date.)

 Topics & Dates: